BrianSeong99/PolygonPoS_Milestones/README.md

   // Checking whether there has been 256 blocks since the transaction was included in a block if (latestBlock.number !== null && latestBlock.number - tx.blockNumber >= 256) {
-    console.log("Your transaction block has been confirmed after 256 blocks");
     return true
   } else {
     return false